PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 For DualSense drift, that menu is your first stop, not DS4Windows.
 See the DualSense calibration guide for the PS5 version of this workflow.

-What carries over from PS4: measure first in a browser tester, treat at-rest readings above 0.15 as a hardware signal, and choose the repair path on cost-of-time math rather than the loudest forum post.
+What carries over from the PS4: measure first in a browser tester, treat at-rest readings above 0.15 as a hardware signal, and choose the repair path on cost-of-time math rather than the loudest forum post.
+What does not carry over: the pinhole on the DualSense is a hard reset, not a calibration recovery, and dead-zone tuning on PS5 happens in the system menu rather than in DS4Windows.

 Why re-test after every method instead of stacking them?

 In our analysis of recurring drift cases, calibration only counts if you can measure the result.
 Run the same thirty-second test after every method: tester open, hands off the sticks, watch X and Y at rest.
 Fix, re-test, confirm.

 If readings are still off, escalate to the next method on the ladder rather than layering more software on top.

 A controller you can measure is a controller you can repair.
 A controller you guess about is one you replace prematurely, and most premature replacements happen in that order.
-The Gamepad API exposes raw analog values to any modern browser, so the test costs nothing beyond a USB cable.[5]

 See how JoyCheck reads your controller if you want to know which API calls drive the at-rest number on the screen.

-Sources & references
+Sources and references

 1. Sony PlayStation Support, Reset the DualShock 4 wireless controller.
 Sony’s official guidance on the recessed reset switch and DualShock 4 troubleshooting.

-2. Ryochan7 fork of DS4Windows on GitHub.
+2. DS4Windows maintained fork on GitHub.
 The actively maintained Windows utility for DualShock 4 dead-zone tuning, curves, and XInput emulation.

 3. Valve Steam Input, PlayStation Configuration Support announcement.
 Steam’s native DualShock 4 support, including per-game dead-zone calibration and gyroscope handling.